chainbound/bolt/testnets/holesky/README.md

 and RPCs.
 This step is needed to provide economic security to your commitments.

-In order to do that you need some collateral in the form of whitelisted Liquid Staking Token (LST) that needs to be restaked in either the Symbiotic or EigenLayer protocol.
-Bolt is compatible with ETH derivatives on Holesky.
-Here are references to the supported tokens on both restaking protocols:
+In order to do that you need some collateral in the form of whitelisted ETH derivative tokens that need to be restaked in either the Symbiotic or EigenLayer protocol.
+Bolt is compatible with the following ETH derivative tokens on Holesky:

 - [Symbiotic Vaults](https://docs.symbiotic.fi/deployments#vaults)
   - [`wstETH`](https://holesky.etherscan.io/address/0x8d09a4502Cc8Cf1547aD300E066060D043f6982D)